ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster-with-pulumi/guide.en-gb.md

 You should have a result like this:

 <pre class="console"><code>$ pulumi version
-v3.77.1
+v3.81.0
 </code></pre>

 ## OVHcloud Pulumi provider

-In order to create a Kubernetes cluster and other resources, you will use the [OVHcloud Pulumi provider](https://github.com/scraly/pulumi-ovh).
+In order to create a Kubernetes cluster and other resources, you will use the [OVHcloud Pulumi provider](https://github.com/ovh/pulumi-ovh).
 This provider is a bridge to our official [Terraform provider](https://registry.terraform.io/providers/ovh/ovh/latest){.external}.

-TODO: quand le repo GH sera officiel sur le registry de pulumi
-TODO: change scraly to ovh orga

 All available Pulumi resources have their definition and [documentation](https://www.pulumi.com/registry/packages/ovh).

 In this guide, we will create two resources:

+TODO: fix with correct link in pulumi registry

 * a [Kube resource](https://www.pulumi.com/registry/packages/ovh/api-docs/cloudproject/kube/){.external}, that represents an OVHcloud managed Kubernetes cluster
 * and a [KubeNodePool resource](https://www.pulumi.com/registry/packages/ovh/api-docs/cloudproject/kubenodepool/){.external}, that represents a Kubernetes Node Pool